mamayadesu/xRefCore/README.md

 <code>GetVersion()</code> returns a version of application<br>
 <code>GetAuthor()</code> I think you really know what it does<br>
 <code>GetExecutableFileName()</code> returns a full path of executable file.
 If your application packed to PHAR-archive, it will return a full path to PHAR-archive.
 If not, it will return a full path to `autoload.php`<br>
 <code>GetExecutableDirectory()</code> returns a path only of executable file.
 If your application packed to PHAR-archive, it will return a path where PHAR-archive is set.
-If not, it will return a path to file where this method was called<br>
+If not, it will return a path to `autoload.php`<br>
 <br>
 <b><code>IO\Console</code></b><br>
 <code>ReadLine()</code> reads and returns the input string from the standard input stream<br>